Update: ‘In the U.S.’ sub-section of ‘100,000+ Taycans produced’ and ‘Price & Release Date’ updated.

 Existing Taycan variants may get a bump in the range, which is currently the biggest issue and a major let-down, especially compared to the American rivals.
 The Tesla Model S can travel up to 396 miles on a full charge, while the Lucid Air’s maximum range is 520 miles, both being EPA-est. figures.
 The best the Porsche Taycan can do is just 246 miles.
 The 2024 Porsche Taycan’s maximum range could be close to 275 miles — still nowhere near rivals but at least better than today’s car.

-Facing heat from Tesla and Lucid Motors, Porsche probably realized that it would have to plan technical upgrades for the Taycan with the facelift.
-The 2024 Porsche Taycan range will likely include a new triple-motor variant with more than 1,000 horsepower to take on the likes of the Tesla Model S Plaid and Lucid Air Sapphire.
-That variant could be the one we’ve seen with a fixed rear wing in spy pictures, the one we talked about in the Design section.
+Facing heat from Tesla and Lucid Motors, Porsche probably realized that it would have to plan significant technical upgrades for the Taycan with the facelift.
+The rumored Turbo GT variant of the new Porsche Taycan will reportedly sport a triple-motor powertrain with more than 1,000 hp.
+The Porsche Taycan Turbo GT should take on the likes of the Tesla Model S Plaid and Lucid Air Sapphire.

-Spy photos of a cleverly-disguised tri-motor Taycan development prototype have been captured undergoing winter tests, Auto Express reported on January 24, 2023.
-The photos reveal the test mule with a wider & sportier front splitter, a large fixed rear wing, and an aggressive rear diffuser with wing extensions on the bumper.
+Over the past few months, cleverly-disguised tri-motor Taycan development prototypes have been captured undergoing tests in different conditions.
+They reveal a wider & sportier front splitter, a large fixed rear wing, and an aggressive rear diffuser with wing extensions on the bumper.

 Similarly, while there’s a possibility that Porsche could offer the Taycan tri-motor variant with a fixed rear wing for increased downforce, we doubt it will be a standard fitment on the production model because of its palpable effect on aerodynamics and therefore, range.
 As with other facelifts, the brand is likely to offer customers new color and interior trim options, along with a new design for the alloy wheels.